chrisgo/sovereign/README.md

 Fork Notes
 ==========

-* Targets Debian 9.x (DO Debian 64-bit 9.4)
+* Targets Debian 9.x "stretch" (DO Debian 64-bit 9.4)
 * Focuses on running a mail server (closer to only what is in https://mailinabox.email/)
-  - IMAP over SSL via Dovecot, complete with full text search provided by Solr.
+  - TODO: IMAP over SSL via Dovecot, complete with full text search provided by Solr.
-  - POP3 over SSL, also via Dovecot
+  - TODO: POP3 over SSL, also via Dovecot
-  - SMTP over SSL via Postfix, including a nice set of DNSBLs to discard spam before it ever hits your filters.
+  - TODO: SMTP over SSL via Postfix, including a nice set of DNSBLs to discard spam before it ever hits your filters.
-  - Virtual domains for your email, backed by PostgreSQL.
+  - TODO: Virtual domains for your email, backed by PostgreSQL.
-  - Spam fighting via Rspamd.
+  - TODO: Spam fighting via Rspamd.
-  - Mail server verification using DKIM and DMARC so the Internet knows your mailserver is legit.
+  - TODO: Mail server verification using DKIM and DMARC so the Internet knows your mailserver is legit.
   - <del>Secure on-disk storage for email and more via EncFS</del>.
-  - Webmail via Roundcube.
+  - TODO: Webmail via Roundcube.
   - <del>Mobile push notifications via Z-Push</del>.
   - <del>Email client automatic configuration</del>.
   - <del>Jabber/XMPP instant messaging via Prosody</del>.